zencart/documentation/Developer_Documentation/1.6/code_docs/admin_lead_pages/introduction.md

 capability) start with "ReportStats" instead of "Lead".
 So for the report which is reached using `admin/index.php?cmd=stats_products_lowstock`, the corresponding QueryBuilderDefinitions class
-would be `ReportStatsProductsLowtock.php` in `includes/library/zencart/QueryBuilderDefinitions/src/definitions/`.
+would be `ReportStatsProductsLowStock.php` in `includes/library/zencart/QueryBuilderDefinitions/src/definitions/`.

 The QueryBuilderDefinitions object is built out in the call initQueryAndLayout().